What is the NIS Directive?

 How to achieve compliance with the NIS Directive

-International standards such as ISO 27001 and ISO 22301 serve as ideal frameworks for achieving NIS Directive compliance.
-In fact, Article 19 encourages using internationally accepted standards and specifications.
+International standards such as ISO 27001 and ISO 27035 serve as ideal frameworks for achieving NIS Directive compliance.
+In fact, Section 12 of the Directive says that the measures DSPs adopt must take “compliance with international standards” into account.

 The implementation of business continuity management, penetration testing, and cyber incident response management can help organizations achieve a heightened level of cyber resilience and help facilitate compliance with the NIS Directive.